 5th April 2017 3 minute read

-Speaking in this month’s issue of Capita Customer Management’s Intelligence, Anne Marie Forsyth, CEO of the CCA, looks at how contact centres might evolve in the next few years.
+Speaking in the April 2017 edition of Capita Customer Management’s Intelligence, Anne Marie Forsyth, CEO of the Contact Centre Association, looks at how contact centres might evolve in the next few years.

 In many ways I think the future of the contact centre is tied up with the search for authenticity and agent empowerment.
 We might start to look a different ways of working to encourage that.